Small Business Environmental Assistance Program

 Air Quality Permitting Notice of Intent

-If you need assistance with your NOI application, are changing the name of your business, or have bought a new business and are changing the name, we can set up a pre-NOI meeting.
-For other permit related questions just reach out, we’ll help navigate you through all the steps.
+If you need assistance with your NOI application, are changing the name of your business, or have purchased a new business and are changing the name, we can set up a pre-NOI meeting.
+For demolition of structure please contact the ATLAS section.
+For other permit related questions just reach out.
+We’ll help you navigate through all the steps.

 Storm Water Permitting Helping Keep Down Stream Clean